victormartinez/victormartinez.github.io/content/blog/2018/2018-01-12-Remote_lifestyle/index.md

 Despite of seeming the perfect work it has some drawbacks that deserve attention.

-1. You might be driven to a **a caged up routine** especially if you only work at home.
+1. You might be driven to a **routine stuck at home** especially if you only work at home.
 2. **Overworking** is very likely to happen because you won't have to clock in your work and you might feel compelled to work all time.
 3. Your **productivity** becomes an issue to be more attentive because TVs, family and the home atmosphere can easily distract you.
 4. The feeling of **loneliness** can emerge due to the lack of people around.